layilin/SP23-33852/_texts/full-text.md

 [^f100n7]: Also stanchion, an upright bar, stay, prop, or support.

-[^f100n8]: Sir Walter Raleigh (1554-1618) was an English courtier during Queen Elizabeth I's reign, as well as an explorer and author who obtained a patent for and helped to organize the expeditions to Roanoke in 1585 and 1587.
-He set out for South America in 1595, exploring the Orinoco River in present-day Venezuela, and again in 1617 to search for the famed city of El Dorado.
-He was executed for treason in 1618.
-Raleigh is the author of *Discoverie of the Large, Rich, and Bewtiful Empyre of Guiana* (1596) and is associated with the introduction of tobacco to England.

-[^f100n9]: Sebastian Cabot (c.
+[^f100n8]: Sebastian Cabot (c.
 1481/2-1557) was a Venetian navigator and cartographer who explored the North Atlantic and traveled down the northeastern coast of North America, perhaps as far south as Cape Hatteras, North Carolina, in 1508-1509.
-Also led an expedition in 1526 that was supposed to reach Asia but went no further than Brazil.
+He also led an expedition in 1526 that was supposed to reach Asia but went no further than Brazil.
 Cabot's place of birth is unclear.
 Although generally acknowledged as Venice, it might also have been Bristol (late in life, Cabot himself claimed to have been born in Bristol).

 ---